edmundnillas3rd/Plaza/README.md

 # Plaza
 **[View Live Demo](https://plaza-g5bz.onrender.com)**

-An an ecommerce website made with React, MongoDB, Firebase, and Redux
+An an ecommerce website made with React, MongoDB, Firebase, and Redux.
+This was intended as a side project to expand my knowledge about developing large scale web applications.

 # Frontend Dependencies
 - React.js